hack-gpon/hack-gpon.github.io/_ont/ont-genexis-ft-g2110c.md

 # Known Bugs

 - ONT Serial Number can only be changed via U-Boot console, if you try to change it from the OS you will receive an error
-- Most of value on XML configuration are not readed by `omci_app` deamon, so changing parameters like `PON_VENDOR_ID`, `OLT_MODE` or `SW_VER*` are not supported.
-A the moment this unit cannot be fully spoofed like other Realtek's ONT with stock Luna SDK
+- Most of the values inside the XML configuration file are not read by the `omci_app` deamon, so changing parameters like `PON_VENDOR_ID`, `OLT_MODE` or `SW_VER*` is not supported.
+At the moment this unit cannot be fully spoofed like other Realtek's ONT with stock Luna SDK

 # Miscellaneous Links
 - [FiberTwist G2110C-2.5G](https://genexis.eu/content/uploads/2020/07/FiberTwist-G2110C-2.5G-Installation-Guide-v1.0-EN.pdf)